argoproj-labs/argocd-vault-plugin/docs/usage.md

 <img src="https://github.com/argoproj-labs/argocd-vault-plugin/raw/main/assets/hard-refresh.png" width="300">

 You can also use the `argocd app diff` command passing the `--hard-refresh` flag.
-This will run argocd-vault-plugin again and pull in the new values from you Secret Manager and then you can either have Auto Sync setup or Sync manually to apply the new values.
+This will run argocd-vault-plugin again and pull in the new values from your Secret Manager and then you can either have Auto Sync setup or Sync manually to apply the new values.

 ### Caveats